Valuation of a Financial Claim Contingent on the Outcome of a Quantum Measurement: Quantum measurements

 Let time $0$ be the present and $T$ a fixed time in the future.
 We consider the situation where an agent $A$ enters into a contract with another agent $B$ in accordance with which $A$ pays $B$ an amount $H_0$ (``the price") at time $0$ and then $B$ pays $A$ an amount $H_T$ (the ``payout") at time $T$, where $H_T$ is contingent in some specified way on the outcome of a quantum measurement.
-More elaborate setups can be considered, with multiple payments as time progresses and multiple agents; but for simplicity we look at a one-period market involving two agents.
+We refer to such a setup as a one-period market.

+By a quantum measurement, we mean the measurement of an observable associated with a microscopic system, such as a particle, or an atom or a molecule.
+More elaborate setups can be considered, involving multiple measurements, multiple payments and multiple agents; but for simplicity we look at a one-period market involving two agents.
 As an example, suppose the payout is determined by a measurement of the spin of a spin one-half particle along the $z$-axis.
 The outcome of such a measurement either gives $+\half \hbar$, corresponding to spin up along that axis, or $-\half \hbar$, corresponding to spin down.
 Henceforth, we work with physical units such that $\hbar = 1$.
 For the basics of quantum theory, see, for instance, reference \cite{isham}.
 We fix a two-dimensional Hilbert space $\mathcal H^2$ and on it we introduce the usual observable for the spin along the $z$-axis, given by the Hermitian operator

 where $|z_1\rangle$ is a unit Hilbert space vector corresponding to the upward direction along the $z$-axis and $|z_2\rangle$ denotes an orthogonal unit Hilbert space vector corresponding to the downward direction along the $z$-axis.
 Thus, $\langle \bar z_1 | z_1\rangle =1$, $\langle \bar z_2 | z_2\rangle =1$, $\langle \bar z_1 | z_2\rangle =0$, $\langle \bar z_2 | z_1\rangle = 0$, and the possible outcomes of the measurement are the eigenvalues of $\hat S_z$, which are $+\half$ and $-\half$.